haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/message-queues/message-queues.md

   - Services
 ---

-Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other.
+消息队列 provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other.
 Nor do they need to communicate with the message queue at the same time.
 When a sender places a messages onto a queue, it is stored until the recipient receives them.

 In {{site.data.var.ee}}, the Message Queue Framework (MQF) is a fully-functional system that allows a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} to publish messages to queues.
 It also creates consumers to receive them asynchronously.
 The MQF primarily uses [RabbitMQ](http://www.rabbitmq.com) as the messaging broker, which  provides a scalable platform for sending and receiving messages.
 It also includes a mechanism for storing undelivered messages.
 RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) 0.9.1 specification.